What You Should Know Before Buying a Snoring Mouthpiece

 Examples of thermoformable snoring mouthpieces include SnorBan, SomnoGuard 3, SomnoFit and SomnoFit-S. Among the mouth guards (for mouth snoring), somnipax shield is thermoformable, for instance.

-In contrast, individually manufactured snoring mouthpieces, sometimes called “anti-snoring dental splints”are not fitted by the customer, but are individually designed by the dentist or dental technician based on the user’s dentition.
-For that purpose the doctor takes an impression of your teeth and has a dental plaster made from them.
+In contrast, individually manufactured snoring mouthpieces, also called individually manufactured mandibular advancement devices are not fitted by the customer, but are individually designed by a dentist or dental technician based on the user’s dentition and bitr.
+For this purpose the doctor takes an impression of your teeth and has a dental mould made from them.

-Anti-snoring dental splints are characterized by a very precise fit.
-Moreover, dental splints can be better adapted to various particularities of the jaw position.
-This has a positive impact on the effectiveness of the dental splint and it also makes it more comfortable to wear.
-Apart from that, the degree of advancement can be precisely set with a dental splint.
+Mandibular advancement devices (MADs) are characterized by a very precise fit.
+Moreover, MADs can be better adapted to various particularities of the jaw position.
+This has a positive impact on the effectiveness of the MAD and it also makes it more comfortable to wear.
+Apart from that, the degree of advancement can be precisely set with a MAD.

 The disadvantage of a custom-made MAD is that, due to the customisation, it is rather costly and it lacks flexibility.
-Once the dental splint has been made, it cannot be re-fitted afterwards through thermoforming.
-If the position of your teeth changes, a new splint would be required.
-In some cases users of dental splints also claim that due to their very precise fit, the splints adhere too tightly to the teeth.
+Once the MAD has been made, it cannot be re-fitted afterwards through thermoforming.
+If the position of your teeth changes, a new MAD would be required.
+In some cases users of MADs also claim that due to their very precise fit, the mouthpieces adhere too tightly to the teeth.
 This may make them less comfortable to wear.

 Pull vs. Pressure – Differences in Function

-All mandibular advancement devices follow the same principle: They try to prevent the tongue base from falling back into the throat, thus avoiding vibrations of the slackened tongue tissue.
-There are two different ways to put the tongue base under slight tension: Either the mandibular advancement device works with traction or it uses pressure.
+All snoring mouthpieces follow the same principle: They try to prevent the tongue base from sliding back into the throat, thus avoiding vibrations of the slackened tongue tissue.
+There are two different ways to put the tongue base under slight tension: Either the snoring mouthpiece uses traction or it uses pressure.